 This East African coconut bread is slightly sweet and has often been likened to doughnuts.
-It is available everywhere in East Africa; a typical street food, mandazi is eaten anytime- for breakfast with tea, for a snack or with bharazi for lunch or dinner.
-It is traditionally deep fried but we are making the healthier version.
+It is available everywhere in East Africa.
+A typical street food, mandazi is eaten anytime – at breakfast, with tea, for a snack or with bharazi for lunch or dinner.
+It is traditionally deep fried but we are making a healthier version.

 - 3 tbsp organic jaggery/date paste